“I spent three days with my kids at Disney this weekend, flying solo as a parent, and it was absolutely amazing.

-One little boy in particular was giggling so loudly I thought he might pee his pants.
+One little boy, in particular, was giggling so loudly that I thought he might pee his pants.
 He and my son were hopping on one another’s shadow in some game they created in their beautiful imaginations.

 ‘Cade, get your butt over here!
 HOW OLD ARE YOU?!’

 My son and daughter froze in place, as well.
 Pretty sure they thought they were in trouble, also.
 I didn’t know quite how to respond, but I waited for a second for everything to play out.

 The boy lowered his head and started walking up the ramp.